Clair Obscur: Expedition 33: Production

+Art and narrative

+Screenshot of a demo trailer, released via a Reddit post by Broche in 2020, for We Lost, which would later become Expedition 33.
+The game's setting originally took inspiration from the steampunk subgenre.

 Development initially began under the codename "Project W", and was first known as We Lost around the time that Broche sought help on Reddit.
 The initial demo showcased a steampunk setting inspired by Victorian era England, with more science fiction elements, including zombies and aliens.
 About six months into this approach, potential investors suggested that Broche should "think bigger" and ponder what he would want to do if they weren't restricted by their limited resources.
-This led him to reset the entire story, opting for the Belle Époque—a period the French team was naturally well acquainted with and which they deemed to be a more distinctive setting—as well as taking inspiration from the Art Deco movement often associated with the era for the visual world design.
+This led him to reset the entire story, opting for the Belle Époque—a period the French team was naturally well acquainted with and which they deemed to be a more distinctive setting—as well as taking inspiration from the Art Deco movement for the visual world design.
 The new narrative was based on a painting Broche admired, which led him to think of a giantess and a doomsday clock, while also taking some inspiration from the French fantasy novel La Horde du Contrevent by Alain Damasio.
-The latter featured a horde of men, trained since childhood, undertaking an odyssey to reach the mythical "Extrême-Amont", the source of all winds.
+The latter featured a horde of adventurers, trained since childhood, undertaking an odyssey to reach the mythical "Extrême-Amont", the source of all winds.
 Broche's premise was then associated with a short story unrelated to the project Svedberg-Yen had written on her own for fun, in which a painter capable of traveling through her own works got lost in one, prompting her daughter's endeavor to save her.